Liu Chuanzhi: Public service

+Personal life

-Liu was born in 1945 in Zhenjiang, Jiangsu, where his paternal grandfather was head of a traditional Chinese bank.
+Liu was born in 1944 and his paternal grandfather was head of a traditional Chinese bank.
 Liu's grandfather sent his father, Liu Gushu (柳谷书), to study in Shanghai.
 Liu Gushu abandoned scholarship and passed an exam for employment with the Bank of China.
 Liu Gushu was a "patriotic capitalist" who worked secretly for the Communist Party before the revolution of 1949.
 He became a senior executive with the Bank of China and later became a patent lawyer and chairman of the China Technology Licensing Company.
 Liu Chuanzhi's maternal grandfather served as finance minister for the warlord Sun Chuanfang.
 After the Communist victory in 1949, Liu's family moved to Beijing, where they lived in a traditional courtyard home located on a hutong in the Wangfujing area.
 Liu's father continued his work with the Bank of China and joined the Chinese Communist Party.
-Liu's father developed a reputation as an honest and skilled banker.